incoming-inc/ios-template-app/widget-integration.md

 * XCode 7 or above
 * Access to the apple developer portal for your app ID
 * Your app project, [configured to use the Incoming Push Video Notification SDK](./).
-* the _incoming-ios-sdk-widget-*.zip_ supplementary archive, available from the Incoming Control Panel

 ## Apple developer portal configuration ##